 Keith Hennessey is the David Rubenstein Fellow at the George W. Bush Institute.
-Hennessey currently serves as a lead faculty member of the Presidential Leadership Scholars (PLS) program.
+Mr. Hennessey currently serves as a lead faculty member of the Presidential Leadership Scholars (PLS) program.
 He leads classroom sessions focused on Values-Based Leadership, Effective Decision-Making, and Effective Policy Design and Implementation.
 He also serves as a faculty member in the Bush Institute’s Stand-To Veteran Leadership Program.

-As a Lecturer at Stanford Graduate School of Business, Hennessey teaches economic policy and civics to MBA students and is a winner of the MBA Distinguished Teaching Award.
-Hennessey served as Deputy Director and then Director of the National Economic Council for President George W. Bush, advising him on a wide range of economic policies.
+As a Lecturer at Stanford Graduate School of Business, Mr. Hennessey teaches economic policy and civics to MBA students and is a winner of the MBA Distinguished Teaching Award.
+Mr. Hennessey served as Deputy Director and then Director of the National Economic Council for President George W. Bush, advising him on a wide range of economic policies.
 Before working in the White House, he served as a senior aide in the United States Senate, helping to enact economic legislation including the 1997 Balanced Budget Act and President Bush’s 2001 tax cut.

 Hennessey earned a Bachelor of Arts and Science in math and political science from Stanford and a Master in Public Policy from the Harvard Kennedy School.